What Doesn't Kill You Makes You Robust(er): How to Adversarially Train against Data Poisoning: Analysis

 In addition to feature collision attacks, in \cref{fig:wb_viz}, we analyze the defense against the gradient matching attack of \citet{geiping_witches_2021} in the from-scratch setting, where the model is fully re-trained.
 The attack can be seen to be effective in \cref{fig:wb_viz:base}, changing the decision boundary of the model to fit the target without collisions by clustering poisons opposite to the target in feature space, significantly moving the target.
 However, this is prevented by the defense as seen in \cref{fig:wb_viz:defended}.
 The robust model is not modified by the clustering of poisoned images, and outliers seen in the undefended model are again reclassified as the target class leading to a consistent decision.
 An interesting side effect of the defense for both attacked and clean models is that the model itself is generally less over-confident in its clean predictions.
-We compute similar outcomes also for other attacks, such as backdoor triggers, which we show in the supp. material.
+We compute similar outcomes also for other attacks, such as patch attacks, which we show in the appendix in \cref{fig:poison_frogs_viz_3d} to \cref{fig:gm_transfer_2d}.